Hanging: Inverted hanging, the "Jewish" punishment

 Some of the reported cases may be myths, or wandering stories.
-The 1326 Hennegau case, for example, deviates from the others in that the Jew was not a thief, but was suspected (even though he was a convert to Christianity) of having struck an al fresco painting of Virgin Mary, so that blood had begun to seep down the wall from the painting.
+The 1326 Hennegau case, for example, deviates from the others in that the Jew was not a thief, but was suspected (though he was a convert to Christianity) of having struck a fresco of the Virgin Mary, so that blood seeped down the wall from the painting.
 Even under all degrees of judicial torture, the Jew denied performing this sacrilegious act, and was therefore exonerated.
-Then a brawny smith demanded from him a trial by combat, because, supposedly, in a dream the Virgin herself had besought the smith to do so.
-The court accepted the smith's challenge, he easily won the combat against the Jew, who was duly hanged up by the feet between two dogs.
+Then a brawny smith demanded from him a trial by combat, claiming he dreamt the Virgin herself had urged him to do so.
+The court accepted the smith's challenge, and he easily won the combat against the Jew, who was duly hanged up by the feet between two dogs.
 To add to the injury, one let him be slowly roasted as well as hanged.
 This is a very similar story to one told in France, in which a young Jew threw a lance at the head of a statue of the Virgin, so that blood spurted out of it.
 There was inadequate evidence for a normal trial, but a frail old man asked for trial by combat, and bested the young Jew.
 The Jew confessed his crime, and was hanged by his feet between two mastiffs.

 The features of the earliest attested case, that of a Jewish thief hanged by the feet in Soultzmatt in 1296 are also rather divergent from the rest.
 The Jew managed somehow, after he had been left to die, to twitch his body in such a manner that he could hoist himself up on the gallows and free himself.
 At that time, his feet were so damaged that he was unable to escape, and when he was discovered 8 days after he had been hanged, he was strangled to death by the townspeople.

-As late as in 1699 Celle, the courts were sufficiently horrified at how the Jewish leader of a robber gang (condemned to be hanged in the normal manner) declared blasphemies against Christianity, that they made a ruling on the post mortem treatment of Jonas Meyer.
-After 3 days, his corpse was cut down, his tongue cut out, and his body was hanged up again, but this time from its feet.
+As late as in 1699 in Celle, the courts were sufficiently horrified at how the Jewish leader of a robber gang (condemned to be hanged in the normal manner) declared blasphemies against Christianity, that they made a ruling on the post mortem treatment of Jonas Meyer.
+After three days, his corpse was cut down, his tongue cut out, and his body was hanged up again, but this time from its feet.